baltner/tidydata/README.md

 activities column I added in the previous step.
 After this, each column is now properly labeled.

-## 5. Create a second, independent tidy data set with the average of each variable for each activity and each subject\#\# .
+## 5. Create a second, independent tidy data set with the average of each variable for each activity and each subject.

 The first task was to add the subjects to the extracted data set, as a separate data set (called dataset), using cbind():